chromium-for-lambda/chromium-binaries/README.md

 No need to add additional NPM packages to your project!

 Simply set the appropriate environment variables in Lambda and Playwright/Puppeteer will automatically download our Lambda-compatible binaries.
-Alternatively, you can download our binaries manually.
+Alternatively, you can download and install our binaries manually.

 ## Usage